ZahirSeid/kifiya_week2/notebooks/README.md

     Study the impact of specific user demographics or behaviors on their traffic patterns for more targeted service offerings.

 This project combines exploratory data analysis, clustering techniques, and application-specific insights to provide a deeper understanding of user behavior in network traffic, offering valuable information for both technical optimization and business decision-making.

+# Task 3: Network Performance Analysis
+## Overview

+Task 3 involved analyzing various network performance metrics extracted from a dataset.
+The goal was to understand throughput, retransmission volumes, and round-trip time (RTT) across different dimensions, such as handset types.
+The analysis focused on identifying patterns, top and bottom-performing values, and frequently occurring metrics.
+### Key Metrics Analyzed

+    TCP Downlink Retransmission Volume (Bytes):
+        Examined the top 5 and bottom 5 values.
+        Determined the most frequent retransmission volume observed.

+    TCP Uplink Retransmission Volume (Bytes):
+        Identified devices with the highest and lowest retransmission volumes.
+        Analyzed the most frequent uplink retransmission volume.

+    Average Round-Trip Time (RTT) Downlink (ms):
+        Focused on devices with the highest and lowest average RTT.
+        Extracted the most common downlink RTT.

+    Average Round-Trip Time (RTT) Uplink (ms):
+        Reviewed the extremes in RTT uplink performance.
+        Noted the most frequently occurring RTT for uplink.

+    Average Bearer Throughput Downlink (kbps):
+        Visualized throughput distribution across handset types.
+        Highlighted the best and worst-performing values.

+    Average Bearer Throughput Uplink (kbps):
+        Investigated the distribution and outliers.
+        Determined the most frequent throughput values.

+### Insights Gained

+    Visualization: A scatter plot was generated to visualize throughput distribution by handset type.
+The plot highlighted variations across devices but also revealed crowding in labels due to the large number of handset types.
+    Performance Extremes:
+        The analysis revealed extreme values for retransmissions, RTT, and throughput that indicate potential performance bottlenecks or anomalies.
+        Most frequent values provided insight into typical network performance.

+### Key Outcomes

+    The task successfully computed and analyzed key network performance metrics.
+    Data visualizations and top/bottom performers were identified for each metric.
+    Results from this task will serve as valuable references when compiling the final report.

+### Notes

+This task demonstrated the ability to extract meaningful insights from raw network performance data.
+The outputs will help in understanding network reliability, identifying optimization opportunities, and benchmarking device performance.